Vegetable and flower

-Our Farm Crew Interns are responsible for all daily farm operations.
-Interns will learn to use the tractors and equipment, greenhouse management, field cultivation, irrigation systems, harvesting, post-harvest handling, distribution, record keeping, farmer’s market sales, and animal care.
-The majority of work requires the physical capability to contribute daily in a rigorous, fast paced agricultural setting; creating an incredibly rewarding, yet demanding work environment and life experience.
+Our Farm Crew is responsible for all daily farm operations.
+You will learn to use the tractors and equipment, greenhouse planting and watering schedules, field cultivation, irrigation systems, harvesting, post-harvest handling, distribution, record keeping, farm stand sales, and poultry and goat care.
+The majority of work requires the physical capability to contribute daily in a rigorous, fast paced agricultural setting, creating an incredibly rewarding yet demanding work environment and life experience.

 A positive attitude and attention to detail is critical.
 Preference will be given to candidates who can commit to the full growing season.
 Please consider this commitment before applying.

 Season: April through October

 Pay: $16/hr. with weekly produce

 Schedule: See below for details